ShadowShark99/Mini-Message-board/README.md

 Express Mini-Messenger August 2025
 Use Express to defer get/post requests to routers
 Views modules form pages with ejs to allow parameters
-Simple database to store and update messages
+Connects to Neon database to store messages with SQL